devareus/Eclectic-Token-Sniper/README.md

 ## Watch List
 Can be enabled with *WatchedTokensSniper*.
 The sniper will audit once and again the tokens in the *watched-tokens.json* file and will try to buy them once they pass the audit.
 This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses.

-The list of watched tokens is stored in a file named *watched-tokens.json* (you can find a template in the release files).
+The list of watched tokens is stored in a file named *watched-tokens.json* (or *simulation-watched-tokens.json* for simulations).
+You can find a template in the release files.
 Multiple entries are supported, with each one having the following attributes:

   - Address: The contract address of the token to watch and snipe
   - ParametersSet (optional): The set of parameters for this rule (see the [Parameters Sets](#parameters-sets) section above).
 The default one will be used if none is specified